 And let the peace that comes from Christ rule in your hearts.
 For as members of one body you are called to live in peace.
 And always be thankful.
 Colossians 3:15 NLT

 Paul spoke about two things in this verse: peace and thankfulness.
 So there must be a connection between them.
 In the secular world, peace is the absence of strife.
 This strife can be internal or external.
-When people of faith talk about peace, it is more of than the absence of conflict.
-It begins with a right relationship between the two parties.
+When people of faith talk about peace, it is more than the absence of conflict.
+David expressed it this way in Psalm 34:14,“Turn away from evil and do good.
+Search for peace, and work to maintain it.”
+So peace does not just happen; it requires something from you.
+You have to search for it; in other words, you have to examine yourself and do what is needed to preserve the peace.

 Thought for Today: Tell of His goodness and be thankful